Charge-dependent spectral softenings of primary cosmic-rays below the knee

-The charge selection criteria are parameterized as a function of energy energy to maintain a selection efficiency of approximately 90\% over the full analysis energy range.
-The same procedure and selection windows are applied to the MC simulations, and the MC charge distributions are shrinked to match the flight data for different particles.
-In addition, the charge identification in the updated proton and helium analyses is now based on the combination of the measurements from the PSD and STK, to keep a stable selection efficiency at very high energies above 10 TeV.
+The charge selection criteria maintain an efficiency of approximately 90\% over the full analysis energy range.
+The same procedure and selections are applied to the MC simulations, and the MC charge distributions are shrinked to match the flight data for different particles.
+For proton and helium analysis, a combination of the PSD and STK charge measurements is employed to keep a stable selection efficiency at high energies ($>10$ TeV).

 \end{enumerate}